 Meanwhile, in the European Union (EU), maritime transport to and from ports in the European Economic Area (EEA) accounts for approximately 11% of the EU's total transport CO2 emissions and 3% to 4% of the EU's total CO2 emissions, and unless further measures are taken, emissions from maritime transport are expected to increase.
 Therefore, EU has set a goal of reducing GHG emissions by at least 55% by 2030 compared to the 1990 levels, with the aim of achieving net zero emissions by 2050.
 In July 2021, a comprehensive climate policy package, "Fit for 55," was announced to achieve the 2030 target, including proposals of the extension of the EU Emissions Trading System (EU-ETS) to the shipping sector and FuelEU Maritime to promote the decarbonization of fuels used on board ships.
-Subsequently, the EU-ETS extended to the shipping sector from January 2024 and the FuelEU Maritime starts from January 2025.
+It was subsequently decided that the EU-ETS will be introduced in the shipping sector from January 2024.
+As for the FuelEU Maritime, as both of European Parliament and the Council of the EU adopted the final text of regulations in July 2023, the FuelEU Maritime shall be introduced from January 2025.

-In August 2023 and July 2024, ClassNK published the 1st Edition and 2nd Edition of the "FAQs on the FuelEU Maritime", respectively, which provide an overview of the FuelEU Maritime and the necessary preparations for it in a Q&A format to assist maritime stakeholders in their first efforts for the compliance with the FuelEU Maritime.
-Subsequently, at the end of July 2024, supporting regulations for FuelEU Maritime were issued.
+This "FAQs on the FuelEU Maritime (1st Edition)" provides an overview of the FuelEU Maritime and the necessary preparations in a Q&A format to assist maritime stakeholders in their first efforts for the compliance with the FuelEU Maritime.
+Readers of this document may wish to note that many points are yet to be clarified about the practical implementation of the FuelEU Maritime, and thus the information provided herein is solely based on the information currently available.

-In this "FAQs on the FuelEU Maritime (3rd Edition)", brief explanations of the aforementioned supporting regulations have been added, and the contents have also been updated based on the latest information.
-Readers of this document may wish to note that the information provided herein is solely based on as of the end of July 2024 and that many points are yet to be clarified about the practical implementation.
 The latest information will be provided to the stakeholders without delay once further details become available.

-We hope that the "FAQs on the FuelEU Maritime (3rd Edition)" will help all the stakeholders in the shipping sector for their preparation for the FuelEU Maritime.
+We hope that the "FAQs on the FuelEU Maritime (1st Edition)" will help all the stakeholders in the shipping sector for their preparation for the FuelEU Maritime.